Purpose of this document

 - any other experience that you consider relevant.

-For these examples, it would be useful to provide a time line of events outlining your key interactions with the ATO including any correspondence, telephone communications, information requests and responses from the ATO (if applicable).
+For these examples, it would be useful to provide a time line of events outlining your key interactions with the ATO including information requests, key meetings, the issuing of ATO documents and ATO amended assessments (if relevant).

-It is important to provide details of specific factors, including the ATO practices and behaviours that, in your view, delayed resolution of the dispute(s) and resulted in increased costs and impact to your business.
+It is important to provide details of specific factors, including the ATO practices and behaviours that, in your view, impact upon taxpayer certainty and the risks and costs that taxpayers must bear in a self assessment environment.

 Opportunities for improvement